gitleaks/gitleaks/README.md

 * Github and Gitlab support including support for bulk organization and repository owner (user) repository scans, as well as pull request scanning for use in common CI workflows.
 * Support for private repository scans, and repositories that require key based authentication
 * Output in CSV and JSON formats for consumption in other reporting tools and frameworks
+* Output JSON can be saved both in AWS S3 block storage or in remote syslog server
 * Externalised configuration for environment specific customisation including regex rules
 * Customizable repository name, file type, commit ID, branch name and regex whitelisting to reduce false positives
 * High performance through the use of src-d's [go-git](https://github.com/src-d/go-git) framework